A little info about @vdl's home

 Stanley is home to many great restaurants and cafes.
 Whether you spend Stanley’s abundant daylight hours in the Tarkine, climbing the Nut or exploring the edge of the world, your tummy is sorted.

 Stanley offer’s many unique opportunities for shopping.
-Whether you are looking for an example of original Tasmanian Art, or exquisite piece of homemade jewellery you are sure to find something to appeal.
+Whether you are looking for an example of original Tasmanian Art, or an exquisite piece of homemade jewellery you are sure to find something to appeal.